 - Documentary proof of termination of sentence or pardon

+- What can I bring into The Bahamas as far as food items?
 You may take any item up to a value of $100USD Duty free.
 However, no fresh fruit or vegetables allowed.
 Chicken and beef are taxable.
 One quart of alcohol including beer and wine and 200 cigarettes and 50 cigars are allowed for persons over 21.
 Additional information may be obtained from The Comptroller of Customs, Customs House, Thompson Blvd, PO Box N-155, Nassau, The Bahamas.
 (Tel: 1.242 .326.4401)

-Most visitors to The Bahamas do not need special vaccinations before entering the country.
+- Are there any vaccinations required?Most visitors to The Bahamas do not need special vaccinations before entering the country.
 However, travelers over one year of age must provide a valid yellow fever vaccination certificate if they are coming from the following countries: Angola, Benin, Bolivia, Brazil, Burkina Faso, Colombia, Cameroon, Democratic Republic of Congo, Ecuador, French Guiana, Gabon, Ghana, Guinea, Liberia, Nigeria, Sierra Leone, Peru and Sudan.
 Travelers are required to be vaccinated 10 days prior to entering The Bahamas.

-You are always welcome to seek the advice of a doctor; any decisions to proceed with vaccinations or inoculations would be a personal decision that you have made on the advice of your doctor.
+- What if my doctor recommends that I have certain inoculations?You are always welcome to seek the advice of a doctor; any decisions to proceed with vaccinations or inoculations would be a personal decision that you have made on the advice of your doctor.

-American passport holders do not require visas to enter The Bahamas for a maximum duration stay of up to eight (8) months.
+- I have an American passport.
+Do I need to apply for a visa?American passport holders do not require visas to enter The Bahamas for a maximum duration stay of up to eight (8) months.

-Visa forms may be obtained by downloading them from our website at www.bahconga.com, telephoning the visa section on 404-214-0492 to request an application form, by collecting the applications with guidelines in person from The Bahamas Consulate General, Park Central Building, 2970 Clairmont Rd, N.E.
+- How do I obtain a visa application form?Visa forms may be obtained by downloading them from our website at www.bahconga.com, telephoning the visa section on 404-214-0492 to request an application form, by collecting the applications with guidelines in person from The Bahamas Consulate General, Park Central Building, 2970 Clairmont Rd, N.E.
 Suite 290, Atlanta, GA 30329 or by email request using the address: firstname.lastname@example.org

-- What documents do I need to produce for the visa?You will require the following:
+- What documents do I need to produce for the visa?